Director, Student Business Services

 All scholarships, bursaries and prizes must have a clear set of criteria and eligibility requirements which are used to assess applications and determine distribution.
 Criteria should be documented and be made available to potential applicants.
 The decision to distribute scholarships, bursaries and prizes, must be made by a person authorized by this policy.

-The University Vice-President (Administration) and Registrar approves the establishment of new, and the discontinuation of existing, coursework scholarships, bursaries and prizes.
+The University Vice-President (Administration) and University Registrar approves the establishment of new, and the discontinuation of existing, coursework scholarships, bursaries and prizes.

 The Director, Student Business Services advises the Vice-Chancellor and President on the scholarships, bursaries and prizes policy.
 The Student Business Services Department is also responsible for the administration of all merit-based Vice-Chancellor and President’s Scholarships.
 The Director, Student Business Services provides advice on the establishment of all coursework scholarships, bursaries and prizes.